dcposch/scramble/doc/why.md

                     "(The service might stop working, but it won't reveal your plaintexts.)");
 </script>

 Revenue
 ------
 You'll notice that since the server never sees the contents of an email, it knows nothing about its users.
 So targeted advertising isn't possible... and even if were, we don't like it.

 Scramble is free and ad-free.
 Its our gift to you.
 We want you to exercise your Fourth Amendent freedoms, to communicate without fear of "unreasonable search and seizure".

-If you'd like to help, check out the [Github repo](http://github.com/dcposch/scramble), or maybe send us a few Bitcoin :)
+If you'd like to help, check out the [Github repo](http://github.com/dcposch/scramble)